Frequently Asked Questions

 • Extra overnight before or after session = $150 each night

-Certainly!
+Certainly though we ask that parents not to visit for the first few days so the student can acclimate to the program!
 Keep in mind, however, students may only leave the property with a friend or non-custodial parent with the expressed, written permission of the custodial parent/guardian.

 Cell phones and tablets have become a part of everyday life but they have also become a big distraction for many of our students during lessons and in the dorms at night.
-For this reason, we have instituted a NO CELL PHONE policy.
+For this reason, we have instituted a NO ELECTRONICS policy.
 If you have a cell phone with you when you arrive, we’ll keep it in a safe place until the end of the program.
 This includes: cell phones, Ipods, Kindles, video games, etc. Plan to bring an inexpensive camera for pictures.
 You also have access to a free landline (for calls in the US and Canada) and a computer to check email.

 • Withdrawal before May 1: full refund